University of Missouri - Columbia Archives

 6-1-9.
 Each box or package should be identified with a label.

 6-1-9-1.
-If the boxes are intended for storage within Lewis or Clark Halls, small white box labels will be used.
+If the boxes are intended for on-site storage, then the small white label will be used.
 Cubic foot boxes require two labels, one on an end underneath the handle hole, the other on the left hand side of the box from the first label.
 1/3 and 1/6 foot boxes require only one label, below the cover flap on the same end of the box as the pull string.
-These labels should contain the Record Group and Subgroup titles, the dates of the collection, the collection number, and the box number.
+These labels should contain the Record Group and Sub-Group titles, the dates of the collection, the collection number, and the box number.

 6-2.
 Arrangement: